How to Become a Critical Care Nurse

 Job Outlook for Critical Care Nurses

-Although the U.S. Bureau of Labor Statistics also does not report the specific job outlook projections for Critical Care Nurses, they note that overall employment for Nurse Practitioners and other comparable nursing occupations is projected to increase by 45% through 2029, which is faster than the average for all occupations (4%).
+Although the U.S. Bureau of Labor Statistics also does not report the specific job outlook projections for Critical Care Nurses, they note that overall employment for Nurse Practitioners and other comparable nursing occupations is projected to increase by 40% through 2031.

 Critical Care Nurse Careers

 Are you ready to start your career as a Critical Care Nurse?